 The terms "Executor" and "Administrator" do not find an exact counterpart in all foreign countries and the procedure is governed by the necessity of construing those terms to fit the circumstances of the case.
-Hence the person or persons having authority corresponding to that of Executor or Administrator are permitted to make application as, for example, the heirs in Germany.
-The authority of such person or persons must be proved by certificate of a diplomatic or consular officer of the United States.
+Hence the person or persons having authority corresponding to that of Executor or Administrator are permitted to make application as, for example, the heirs in The authority of such persons must be proved by an appropriate certificate.

-409.01 (e) If Applicant of Assigned Application Dies
+409.01 (e) If Applicant_of Assigned Application Dies